cremalab/app-mobile/README.md

   ]
 }
 ```
+8. Ensure that `XCode` and the related command line tools are setup using [this guide](https://docs.expo.io/versions/latest/workflow/ios-simulator/)
+9. Ensure that `Android Studio` and a virtual device (Emulator) are setup using [this guide](https://docs.expo.io/versions/v36.0.0/workflow/android-studio-emulator/)

 ## 👟 Run

 Run the following scripts with `npm run <SCRIPT_HERE>`:

 - `start` - start the expo bundler
+- `start:android` - start the expo bundler and an android emulator
 - `start:ios` - start the expo bundler and an iOS simulator
-- `start:android` - start the expo bundler and an android emulator
 - `start:web` - start the expo bundler and the web app
 - `start:visual` - start component playground with storybook
 - `start:types` - start tsc in watch mode
+- `start:unit` - start the unit tests in watch mode
+- `test:ci` - run the same tests that the CI runs
 - `test:types` - run tsc
 - `test:lint` - run linter
 - `test:lint:fix` - run linter and fix if possible